lxremipsxm/jci-su25/README.md

 ## Component Testing

-Component List (tentative): Arduino UNO(1), Tower Pro 9g Micro Servos(4), NEMA 17 Stepper motor(1), DRV8825 stepper motor driver(1), 2N7000 N-MOSFETs(4)
+Component List (tentative): Arduino UNO(1), Tower Pro 9g Micro Servos(4), NEMA 17 Stepper motor(1), DRV8825 stepper motor driver(1), 2N7000 N-MOSFETs(4), LM2965S buck converter(1)

 ### Makefile (6/2)

 Since I'm using a more baremetal approach with this project, I'm skipping the Arduino IDE and managing functionality by editing register contents in the ATmega328p IC on-board.
 Additionally, I'll be using the `avr-gcc` toolchain to compile and flash my code onto the ATmega.
 For this, I've written a makefile that is heavily inspired by the makefiles I've had to use in college for my embedded systems course.
-Find the references [here](). <- Insert link to 231 repo
+Find the references [here](https://github.com/ProfMcL/ECE231).

 ### Servos

 I couldn't find any C libraries for the micro servos, unfortunately.
 However, I managed to create my own simple servo library that functions exactly the same.
-I've used a general purpose timer on the ATmega, 16-bit Timer 2, to generate a constant Fast PWM signal with a period of 20ms, which is required by the servo according to documentation, and a duty cycle that varies between 1ms and 2ms.
+I've used a general purpose timer on the ATmega, 16-bit Timer 2, to generate a constant Fast PWM signal with a period of 20ms, which is required by the servo according to documentation, and a duty cycle that varies between 5% and 10%.
 The duty cycle of this PWM wave determines the angle the servo turns to.
 My function is constructed in such a way that it takes an input from 0 to 180 degrees, maps it to milliseconds, and adjusts the duty cycle by changing the value the timer waits till before it sets the PWM to `LOW` again.

 The next step is to create a way to control four servos with the same timer.
 This is possible, but it requires some tweaking of my library to include taking a servo number as input, as well as NMOSFETs in the circuit to redirect the PWM signal to these servos as required.
 I will also need to tweak *when* the signal is `HIGH` depending on the servo that is being addressed.